Twitter pauses account verifications after critics slam it for verifying Charlottesville rally organizer

 The announcement, delivered via tweet from the @TwitterSupport account, is below:

-A related tweet from Ed Ho, GM of Twitter’s consumer product, adds that Twitter has known account verification is “busted” because people believe it’s related to endorsement.
-He admits the current process should have been stopped at the beginning of the year.
+Related tweets from Twitter CEO Jack Dorsey and Ed Ho, GM of Twitter’s consumer product, add that Twitter has known account verification is broken because people believe it’s related to endorsement.

-Ho adds that Twitter should have said something yesterday when being asked about the matter.
+Ho also admitted the current process should have been stopped at the beginning of the year.

-He also puts the question to Twitter users:
+And he put the following question to Twitter users:

 “Should it ever appear that Twitter is endorsing anyone with something as prominent as a blue check mark or should we only authenticate info in a profile?”